longevitywatch

 The evidence

-All claims are based on observational studies and small samples.
-No RCTs or controlled studies are available that directly compare slower chewing with normal chewing on digestive outcomes in healthy people.
+The claims are based on studies in chewing physiology, saliva research, and a systematic review on dry mouth.
+There are no RCTs that directly compare 'slow chewing' with 'fast chewing' on digestive outcomes in healthy people.

 Related answers